RuudErmers/JSFXReaScriptBridge/Readme.txt

 2. MidiThrough.eel

 Uses a small frameworks, which hides all communication details.
+You only have to do add your code to the framework in the main file (in this case MidiThrough.eel).
+(The other files are for making the framework work, offcourse you can get a peek or edit to your likes!)

+So open MidiThrough.eel

 To initialize the framework, call fwInitialize:

 // to use the framework, call fwInitialize with 3 function callbacks: